 Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice-versa.
 This lack of information may cause in taking bad decisions.
-To avoid adverse selection one party identifies a riskier party and charge more money or provide fewer service to them.
-For example, in the insurance business, insurance companies charge more premium to the people or companies who are in risky or dangerous businesses.
+To avoid adverse selection, one party identifies a riskier party and charge more money or provide fewer service to them.
+For example, in the insurance business, insurance companies charge more premiums to the people or companies in risky or dangerous businesses.

-Moral Hazards: Moral hazard occurs when one party changes its behaviour after a deal gets struck which may affect another party negatively.
-While adverse selection is a situation before the deal, adverse selection is a post-deal situation.
-For example, a house owner, who has just now taken insurance against theft.
-Before this insurance, he used to be very careful but after this insurance, he just leaves the door unlocked and does not care about the house because of the insurance.
+Moral Hazards: Moral hazard occurs when one party changes its behaviour after a deal gets struck, which may affect another party negatively.
+While the adverse selection is a situation before the deal, adverse selection is a post-deal situation.
+For example, a house owner who has just now taken insurance against theft.
+Before this insurance, he used to be very careful, but after this insurance, he just leaves the door unlocked and does not care about the house because of the insurance.

 Ways to Solve the Asymmetric Information Problem